tedneward/Azgaarnoth/Classes/Feats.md

 * If your Psionic Talent die is available, you can meditate for 1 minute, at the end of which you gain the benefits of finishing a short rest, and your Psionic Talent die decreases by one die size.
 You can’t meditate in this way again until you finish a long rest.

 ## Mobile
+You are exceptionally speedy and agile.
+You gain the following benefits:

+* Your speed increases by 10 feet.
+* When you use the Dash action, difficult terrain doesn't cost you extra movement on that turn.
+* When you make a melee attack against a creature, you don't provoke opportunity attacks from that creature for the rest of the turn, whether you hit or not.

 ## Moderately Armored
+*Prerequisite: Proficiency with light armor*

+You have trained to master the use of medium armor and shields, gaining the following benefits:

+* Increase your Strength or Dexterity score by 1, to a maximum of 20.
+* You gain proficiency with medium armor and shields.

 ## Mounted Combatant
+You are a dangerous foe to face while mounted.
+While you are mounted and aren't incapacitated, you gain the following benefits:

+* You have advantage on melee attack rolls against any unmounted creature that is smaller than your mount.
+* You can force an attack targeted at your mount to target you instead.
+* If your mount is subjected to an effect that allows it to make Dexterity saving throw to take only half damage, it instead takes no damage if it succeeds on the saving throw, and only half damage if it fails.

 ## Naturalist
 Your extensive study of nature rewards you with the following benefits: